Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 #### Status

-This section of the import configuration allows you to define whether the user status should be set on account creation, account updates, or both.
+This section of the import configuration allows you to define the [user account status](/esp-api/types/simple/accountStatusType).
+Can be `active`, `suspended`, or `archived`. should be set on account creation, account updates, or both.
 Is also allows for the status value to be set to one of the following values:

 * `Active`
 * `Suspended`